awsdocs/amazon-lex-developer-guide/doc_source/lambda-input-response-format.md

   In your intent configuration, you can have two separate Lambda functions to initialize and validate user data and to fulfill the intent\.
 You can also use one Lambda function to do both\.
 In that case, your Lambda function can use the `invocationSource` value to follow the correct code path\.

 + **outputDialogMode** – For each user input, the client sends the request to Amazon Lex using one of the runtime API operations, [PostContent](API_runtime_PostContent.md) or [PostText](API_runtime_PostText.md)\.
-Amazon Lex use the request parameters, Amazon Lex to determine whether the response to the client is text or voice, and sets this field accordingly\.
+Amazon Lex uses the request parameters to determine whether the response to the client is text or voice, and sets this field accordingly\.